oelakad/proteomics_mass_spectrometry/README.md

 1- Role of specific proteins in MLL leukemia,
 2- Nuclear role of specific proteins in MLL leukemia and 3- New hits identification to target MLL leukemia.
+4- Downstream ORA analysis of pathways and cluster.
+5- Downstream GSEA analysis of pathways and cluster.